EASYGEN partners

 Killian is a Senior R&D Engineer at Cellix Ltd. with a background in physics and aPhD from Trinity College Dublin, completed in 2020.
 He has over five years ofindustry experience in microfluidics, device design and development, machinelearning, and data analysis.

-Michaelis a highly experienced embedded and software systems engineer with over 30 years of expertise across Europe in firmware development, real-time systems, and low-level hardware integration.
+Michael is a highly experienced embedded and software systems engineer with over 30 years of expertise across Europe in firmware development, real-time systems, and low-level hardware integration.
 Currently serving as a Software Developer at Cellix Ltd., he has contributed to mission-critical systems in aerospace, telecommunications, and medical instrumentation.
 His deep proficiency in C/C++, Java, and assembler on Linux, Solaris, and embedded platforms is complemented by a strong background in microcontroller-based systems and industrial instrumentation.

 Toby is an experienced Applications Specialist with a strong background inbiotechnology and microfluidics.
 He has been with Cellix Ltd. since 2010, combining deep technical expertise in cell culture, molecular biology, and analytical instrumentation with broad international experience in product development, training, and support.
 Known for his calm, methodical approach and skill in customer training, Toby is a reliable and effective contributor in both research and applied technology environments.